 How to Handle NoFap Relapses

 According to Betty Jarusiewicz’s paper “Spirituality and Addiction”, those recovering individuals that have a higher level of spirituality and faith have a greater success overcoming addiction than those continuing to suffer from relapse.

 It’s important to remember that failure is a stepping stone to success.
 If you caved in once and watched porn, it’s not the end of the world.
 Instead of feeling dissent that you had to resort to an old habit, it’s better to acknowledge the number of days you went without viewing porn and congratulate yourself for it.
 This sets up a positive thought loop which is much healthier than a negative thought loop.
 If you do this, you’re more likely to try again and to even want to break your previous score of the number of days abstained.

 Studies have shown that Mindfulness-Based Relapse Prevention (MBRP) is far more successful in helping prevent urges to relapse in test subjects.
 According to Holas, Pawel, et all, Mindfulness-Based Relapse Prevention is a successful remedy for complex sexual behaviour disorder (CSBD).
 In simple terms, it’s imperative to be conscious of not relapsing back into one’s old ways, to guarantee success.

 Research reveals that porn and masturbation is indeed a lot like a drug addiction.
 It stimulates similar parts of the brain and releases the same hormones like dopamine and serotonin.

-Watching porn may result in many of the same responses from our psychology.
+Watching porn may result in many of the same responses from our psychology and physiology.
 Once we make up our minds, our brains go into a state of withdrawal because of the lack of stimulation that was previously abundant.
 This increases the likelihood of relapse.